brombres/Godot-GameGUI/README.md

 ## Key Features
 - GameGUI layout nodes can be intermingled with standard Control nodes.
 - Layout of GameGUI subtrees is performed through recursive subdivision of available space via nested nodes.
-- Each GameGUI node can be configured to use various scaling modes that determine how it uses the space available to it: Expand-to-Fill, Aspect-Fit, etc.
+- Each GameGUI node can be configured to use various sizing modes that determine how it uses the space available to it: Expand-to-Fill, Aspect-Fit, etc.
 - Godot Control Container Sizing alignments (`Shrink Begin`, etc.) are respected.
 - GGComponent is the base node that implements the core functionality of the GameGUI system.
 - GGHBox and GGVbox are the layout workhorses.
 They are GameGUI variations of HBoxContainer and VBoxContainer that distribute available space to their children in an intuitive way.
-- Minimum and maximum node sizes can be set with a GGLimitedSizeComponent node.
+- Minimum and maximum node constraints can be established with a GGLimitedSizeComponent node.
 - Non-GameGUI Control nodes can be children of GameGUI nodes.
 They are stretched horizontally and vertically to fit the space their parent provides.
 - Any control node can be adapted to have the same scaling options as a GGComponent node by extending them with "adapter code" that adds certain properties and methods, making the control node a "duck-typed" fit.
 See GGTextureRect for a general example of adapter code that can be copy-pasted with minimal changes, or see GGLabel for code that auto-scales text size as well.
 - GGLabel, GGRichTextLabel, and GGButton are adapted versions of their namesakes that can scale their text size with the layout size.